zylklab/alfresco-nagios/README.md

 - check_ootb_performance_stats.sh
 - check_ootb_solr.sh

-For using this plugin you need some dependencies like curl and jshon.
+For using this plugin you need some dependencies like curl and jshon in your Nagios Server.
 In Ubuntu 16.04 LTS, for example:

 ```
-$ sudo aptitude install curl jshon
+$ sudo apt-get install curl jshon
 ```

 ## Alfresco Config

 Mainly, you need to create a dedicated user for Alfresco Monitoring, for example monitor, with admin rights (belonging to ALFRESCO_ADMINISTRATORS group).
 Take into consideration that this password is used in Nagios scripts.
-You should use SSL in http requests, or running monitoring processes locally in Alfresco server via NRPE protocol.
+You should use SSL in http requests, or running monitoring processes locally in Alfresco server via NRPE protocol (safer).

-## Tested
+## Tested on

 - Alfresco 2017XXGA
 - OOTB Support Tools Addon >0.1